San Francisco

 Tour agenda

-Spread over seven days, the tour involves a series of company visits and speakers talking about their area of expertise, according to Dr Crompton.
+Spread over seven days, the International Study Tour involves a series of company visits and speakers talking about their area of expertise, according to Dr Crompton.

 “We will be spending a day at Stanford University, where Professor George Foster will present several case studies involving new business startups in the technology sector for the students to look at.”